 The Dance Company – Melbourne, Australia

-The Dance Company offer a wide variety of lessons.
-On top of ballet and tap lessons they also provide lessons such as musical theatre and stretch and strengthening classes for five year olds.
-Student’s for their elite program are selected through audition only.
+The Dance Company offers a wide variety of lessons.
+On top of ballet and tap lessons, they also provide lessons such as musical theatre and stretch and strengthening classes for five-year-olds.
+Students for their elite program are selected through audition only.

 The Dance Shak – Essex, United Kingdom

-The Dance Shak offer a variety of styles of dance for 5 year olds during the week.
-They leave Saturday lessons souly for preparing competition work.
+The Dance Shak offers a variety of styles of dance for 5-year-olds during the week.
+They leave Saturday lessons solely for preparing competition work.